rizac/me-compute/README.md

 and migration from a private repository, please DO NOT CLONE or USE.
 In case of info, contact me or open an issue**

-Program to compute Magnitude Energy (Me) from downloaded seismic waveforms:
+Program to compute energy Magnitude (Me) from downloaded seismic waveforms:

 - It downloads data (waveform segments) and metadata from a FDSN event web service using [stream2segment](https://github.com/rizac/stream2segment) (available with this package)
-- It computes the Energy Magnitude (Me) for each downloaded segment, producing a tabular data (one row per segment) stored in HDF format (exploiting [stream2segment](https://github.com/rizac/stream2segment) processing tools)
+- It computes the energy Magnitude (Me) for each downloaded segment, producing a tabular data (one row per segment) stored in HDF format (exploiting [stream2segment](https://github.com/rizac/stream2segment) processing tools)
 - It produces even-based HTML reports from each HDF table and relative QuakeML: the